Wooster, Ohio: Newspapers

 The city has a daily newspaper, The Daily Record, previously published by Dix Communications/Wooster Republican Printing Co.
 Currently published by Gannett, and a weekly paper, The Wooster Weekly News, published by Graphic Publications Inc. In addition, the Akron Beacon Journal occasionally covers the city and Wayne County.
 Students of Wooster High School publish a bi-weekly student run publication, The Wooster Blade.

 Magazines

 The city has a locally owned interactive city magazine, WoosterGrapevine.com.
 It includes local news, events, classifieds, arcades, photos, videos, and other local information.

 Transportation

 U.S. Route 30 and U.S. Route 250, as well as Ohio State Route 3 and Ohio State Route 83, run through the center of the city.

 The Wayne County Airport (BJJ) serves as an air access point for many of the businesses throughout the city.
 The Akron-Canton Airport is the nearest commercial airport with scheduled passenger flights.

+Wooster Fixed Route Transportation consists of a single bus line with 21 stops.

-Prior to Amtrak's establishment the Penn Central ran the daily Manhattan Limited (Chicago - Pittsburgh - New York City) through Wooster.
+Prior to Amtrak's establishment, the Penn Central ran the daily Manhattan Limited (Chicago - Pittsburgh - New York City) through Wooster.
+Previously, the Pennsylvania Railroad had additionally run the Pennsylvania Limited (Chicago - Pittsburgh - New York City) as well as the Fort Pitt (Pittsburgh - Chicago) with a stop in the town.